olanga/nova/README.md

 - Possible to use offline
 - Possible to modify and save programmed drills
 - Long-press the drill button to open the drill editor
+- Shoot a single test ball from the drill editor (no save required to test)
 - Possible to set modified settings as a new default
 - Programmed and custom drills are divided into 3 categories
 - There are 4 themes including a dark mode